mmeyer717/covid-crime/model/README.md

 # Files
-**final_models_covid_crime.Rmd**: RMarkdown file used to generate model results, including coefficient tables and figures seen in the paper
+**final_models.Rmd**: RMarkdown file used to generate model results, including coefficient tables **code-for-figures.Rmd**: RMarkdown file used to generate figures in main text